n6ls0n/learn-opengl-playground/README.md

   for its inputs so we can link it with the vertex data.

-- It is possible to omit the layout specifier and query for the attribute locations in your OpenGl code via glGetAttribLocation but it's preferable to set them in the vertex shader
+- It is possible to omit the layout specifier and query for the attribute locations in your OpenGl code via glGetAttribLocation but it's preferable to set them in the vertex

+- Vertex shaders have a built-in output variable called **gl_Position**.
+It is used to specify the final position of a vertex in the clip space.
+It's value is used by the OpenGL pipeline to determine he position of the vertex in the screen space.

+- In the vertex shader, you typically assign a value to gl_Position using the vec4 data type, which represents a 4-component vector (x,y,z,w).

+- gl_Position is a special variable because it is used directly by the OpenGl pipeline to determine the position of the vertex in the screen space.
+It doesn;t need to be declared as an output variable and it should not be used as an input variable in the fragment shader

+- If you need to access the position of a vertex in the fragment shader, you will need to pass it as a seperate output variable from the vertex shader.

 - For the fragment shaders, how they differ from vertex shaders is that the fragment shader requires a vec4 color output variable since the fragment shader needs to generate a final output color.